-2018/2019 2019/2020 2020/2021 2021/2022 QUALIFIED QUALIFIED UNQUALIFIED UNQUALIFIED
+2019/2020 2020/2021 2021/2022 2022/2023 UNQUALIFIED UNQUALIFIED UNQUALIFIED QUALIFIED

 An Audit Action Plan has been developed with clear timeframes to deal with matters raised by the Auditor-General.
-The matters of emphasis in the previous audit report ranges from the following:
+The matters of emphasis in the last audit report ranges from the following:

-1. Asset Management.
+- 1. Asset Management.

 - 2. Waste and Fruitless Expenditure

 - 3. Irregular Expenditure

 - 4. Awarding the contract to the unqualified contractor.